-Staff will be hosting an Informational Open House on the design progress for the Gig Harbor Sports Complex Phase 1B on Wednesday, November 16 at 5:00PM.
-We encourage all interested parties to attend.
+Staff hosted an Informational Open House on the design progress for the Gig Harbor Sports Complex Phase 1B on Wednesday, November 16 at 5:00PM.
+We encouraged all interested parties to attend.

 The City has committed $10.5 million through a mix of funding secured in order to bring the Gig Harbor Sports Complex to life.